njoyard/yarm/USAGE.md

 When the `toObject` option is set on the model resource, it will apply to responses to both collection requests and document requests.
 You can specify a different toObject option for sub-resources, refer to [Setting options](#setting-options) for more information.

+Before returning documents, yarm adds a `_request` property to them with the Express request object.
+This allows using the request for example in a virtual property in your model.

 #### DELETE: removing documents

 Clients can remove documents by sending DELETE requests on the document URL.